danielabar/meblog/src/markdown/reimagining-technical-interviews.md

 A concern companies may have regarding take-home assignments is the possibility of cheating, such as using generative AI or referencing external resources like Google or Stack Overflow.
 Throughout history, new tools and technologies often faced skepticism and were initially viewed as cheating.
 For instance, when calculators were introduced, they were considered cheating in engineering and math exams.
 However, over time, they became widely accepted as essential productivity tools that enhance professionals' abilities.

 Similarly, the use of online resources like Google, Stack Overflow, and more recently, generative AI should be seen not as cheating, but as leveraging available tools to solve complex problems efficiently.
-If an existing team member uses Copilot, Google, or Stack Overflow to find a solution to a work-related problem, is that considered cheating?
+If an existing employee uses Copilot, Google, or Stack Overflow to find a solution to a work-related problem, is that considered cheating?

 The interview process needs to evolve with available tools.
 For example, allowing candidates to use generative AI during assessments can provide insights into their problem-solving approach, as in, can they spot the issues with the generated code such as bugs or maintainability issues.
 The ability of tools to generate code instantly, while not perfect, signals that gating candidates based on the skill of generating code on the spot may no longer be relevant.